mohammedalsamki/data-structures-and-algorithms-2/python/merge_sort/README.md

 <!-- Description of the challenge -->

-A method takes an array as arugment and depending on scliceing and midpoint it will return a sorted array.
+A method takes an array as arugment and depending on slicing and midpoint it will return a sorted array.

 ## Approach & Efficiency